LiskArchive/lips/proposals/lip-nazar-architecture.md

 ## Controller

 The Controller will be a parent process responsible for managing every user interaction with each component of the ecosystem.
-E.g. restarting the node, starting a snapshot process, etc. It is derived by executable file which will be the entry point to interact with Lisk Core.
+E.g. restarting the node, starting a snapshot process, etc. It is derived by an executable file which will be the entry point to interact with Lisk Core.

 * The Controller will be responsible for initialization of infrastructure-level components: Database, Cache, Logger, System.
 * The Controller will also initialize each module separately.
 If any module is configured to load as a child process, then it is the Controller's responsibility to do so.